Lachlan00/AusPlantScrape/README.md

 python plant_scraper.py
 ```

 Your input plant list should be in the following format.
-See the `example-plant-list.csv` file.s
+See the `example-plant-list.csv` file.

 group | family | genus | species | sub.var
 --- | --- | --- | --- | ---